 Bocas on a budget: If you’re on a tighter travel budget don’t worry.
 Bocas Town is full of hostels, but if you’re not interested in a party atmosphere head to Hostal Hansi (big thanks to our friends at Globetrotter Girls for tipping us off about this place).
 Located just off Main Street, Hostal Hansi has a wide range of different room types from singles with shared bath (from US$11) to private doubles (from US$25).
 Wi-Fi and use of a spotless kitchen is included.
 It’s a quiet and clean (there is a resident cat) and it’s extremely popular.
 Hansi does not take reservations so get there as early as you can to see about available rooms.

-Al Natural’s owner, Michel, a reformed NYC lawyer from Belgium, calls his bungalows “natural houses” and they range from single rooms with a small bathroom to a three bedroom house.
+Al Natural’s owner, Michel, a reformed NYC lawyer from Belgium, calls his bungalows “natural houses” and they range from single rooms with a small bathroom to a 3-bedroom house.
 He says he created Al Natural to be “the place I always hoped I’d find in my travels but never did.”
-He explored Madagascar, Costa Rica and other countries looking for the right location for his vision before he returned to Bocas del Toro (a place he’d visited nearly 20 years earlier) and was shown beach front property on the southern tip of Bastimentos Island.
+He explored Madagascar, Costa Rica, and other countries looking for the right location for his vision before he returned to Bocas del Toro (a place he’d visited nearly 20 years earlier) and was shown beachfront property on the southern tip of Bastimentos Island.